halixness/Phys-Graph-Neural-Networks/00-heat-simulator/README.md

 - ReLU Activation
 - GraphConv Layer

+For each timestep, the heatmap is transformed into a Graph, where each node is a heat cell with up to 4 neighbours (left, right, up, down, except for border cells).

 ## Dataset

 The dataset has been generated with a heat simulator written in C. The simulation is represented by ~60 timesteps, each one encoded as a 510x510 grid of floats ranging from 0 to 1 (heatmap values).